AmrAbdelhameed/NYTimesMostPopularArticles-JavaVersion/README.md

 # NYTimesMostPopularArticles-MVVM

-This repository contains a simple app to hit the NY Times Most Popular Articles API and show a list of articles, that shows details when items on the list are tapped (a typical master/detail app) that implements MVVM architecture using Dagger2, RxJava2, FastAndroidNetworking, LiveData and DataBinding
+This repository contains a simple app to hit the NY Times Most Popular Articles API and show a list of articles, that shows details when items on the list are tapped (a typical master/detail app) that implements MVVM architecture using Dagger2, RxJava2, FastAndroidNetworking, LiveData, DataBinding and Navigation Component

 <br>
 <p align="center">